 We have one site hosted on Hostinger’s “Premium” plan and so far it’s doing good regarding speed and uptime.
 So you can give them a try too otherwise can ask for a refund if they failed to satisfy you.
 Or check out the following Hostinger hosting alternatives for much better services.

 10. GoDaddy and NameCheap – DreamHost Domain Alternatives

-GoDaddy is the most popular as well as the world’s largest domain name registrar out there handling more than 78 million domains.
-It was founded in 1997, has a staggering base of 19+ million customers worldwide, 37000+ global servers, billions of daily DNS queries, and millions of hosted sites.
-As of 2013, they were hosting up to 21% world domains.
-Now, you get the idea how big they are.
+GoDaddy is the most popular as well as the world’s largest domain name registrar out there, handling more than 78 million domains.
+It was founded in 1997, and has a staggering base of 19+ million customers worldwide, 37000+ global servers, billions of daily DNS queries, and millions of hosted sites.
+As of 2013, they were hosting up to 21% of world domains.
+Now, you get the idea of how big they are.
 Besides that, GoDaddy also offers web hosting, website builder tools, security tools, logo design, SEO services, email marketing, office tools, and eCommerce solutions for all range of users.